 When you lose a civil lawsuit, you receive a judgment to repair the damage caused by whatever actions you’re accused of.
 This commonly occurs when you’ve defaulted on a payment and your original creditor sells your outstanding debt to a collection agency.

 As part of the collection process, you can be sued for the amount owed, plus interest and court costs.
 If you lose the lawsuit or fail to show up and defend yourself, the judge may enter a judgment against you.

 You’ll have to pay the amount assessed by the court, otherwise, you’ll face some serious consequences.
 Interest will accrue, which can eventually double what you owe.

 Additionally, the collection agency can forcibly collect through wage garnishment.
 Both of these scenarios should be avoided at all costs.
 Still, there are a few things you can do to take control of the situation.

 What does it mean to vacate a judgment?

 You can essentially get a judgment voided by having it vacated.
 This can be done in two different ways.
 The first option is to file an appeal with the goal of having an appeals court void the judgment.
 You would choose this option if it was a judgment on merits, meaning you defended yourself but lost the lawsuit.

 The second option is to fight the original lawsuit by requesting the original court to vacate a default judgment.
 You would select this choice if you received a default judgment because you didn’t show up in court to fight the charges brought against you.

-Legal proceedings must follow a number of very specific processes in order to be successful.
+Legal proceedings must follow several very specific processes to be successful.
 That basically means there’s a lot of room for error.
 And if a collection agency doesn’t follow the process perfectly, you have the chance to get your judgment successfully vacated.

 In addition to debt collection cases, a judge might also rule on cases related to evictions, personal injury, breach of contract, breach of warranty, and intentional harm.